 In order to continue tracking changes beyond the current set, the client specifies track-changes on the initial request to the delta link but is not required to repeat it for subsequent pages.
-The new delta link appears at the end of the last page of changes and MUST return all changes subsequent to the last change of the previous delta link.
+The new delta link appears at the end of the last page of changes in place of the next link and MUST return all changes subsequent to the last change of the previous delta link.